Enable SSO with Azure AD as the Identity Provider

 Enabling single sign-on (SSO) for your domain within Help Scout allows your Users to easily and securely log in to their accounts.
 This article will help you get set up if your IdP is Azure AD.
 For more general information on adding and using SSO with Help Scout, check out Enabling SSO in Your Account.

-This feature is available to Pro plans only.
+This feature is available on the Pro plan.

 In this article